loopandlearn/news/docs/index.md

 Mike Plante has done it again!
 We are excited to share this video including audio and subtitles that will help many learn to use the Browser Build method.
 This method is available for many open-source apps.
 This video focuses on using the method to build the *Loop* app.

-When you click in the comments there is full index of topics and time-stamps.
+When you click in the comments there is a full index of topics and time-stamps.

 * [How to Build the *Loop* App With a Web Browser](https://www.youtube.com/watch?v=kiu5ho0MTW8)